odpi/egeria-docs/site/snippets/tasks/task-starting-omag-server.md

 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Asset Consumer OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-ASSET-CONSUMER-0001 The Asset Consumer Open Metadata Access Service (OMAS) is initializing a new server instance
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-ASSET-CONSUMER-0003 The Asset Consumer Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the Asset Catalog OMAS
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the Asset Catalog OMAS has started
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-ASSET-CATALOG-0002 The Asset Catalog Open Metadata Access Service (OMAS) is initializing a new server instance
-Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-ASSET-CATALOG-0001 The Asset Catalog Open Metadata Access Service (OMAS) has initialized a new instance for server myMetadataServer
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0040 An enterprise OMRS connector has been created for the DevOps OMAS
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMRS-AUDIT-0041 The enterprise OMRS connector for the DevOps OMAS has started
 Sun Jun 11 21:19:16 BST 2023 myMetadataServer Startup OMAS-DEV-OPS-0001 The DevOps Open Metadata Access Service (OMAS) is initializing a new server instance